Changissnz/nu_merchant_principal/README.md

 of passive cognition.
 There is no universal specification on what this freedom could mean for an alliance's benefits and losses.
 Debates, by the stance of nurturing complacency, are common settings for system analysis.
-A few noteworthy traits are attached to systems use, in the practical field of resource management.
+A few common patterns are attached to systems use, in the practical field of resource management.
 In growth and adoption of materials and techniques not granted at the intrinsic level, the graphical pattern takes one of two general forms: the flat line and